juliusshufan/lp-opt-tool/docs/introduction.md

 3. Extension API

-   iLiT is easy to add new strategies, framework adaption layers, metrics and objectives easily by well-designed API.
+   Intel® Low Precision Optimization Tool is easy to add new strategies, framework adaption layers, metrics and objectives easily by well-designed API.

    To add a new framework adaption layer, user just need inherit "Adaptor" class and implement a subclass under adaptor directory.